Caterina Palazzi: Biography

 In 2010, she won the Jazzit Award for best Italian composer.
 The album Sudoku Killer won second best album and her band won fourth place.

 From 2010–2015, she was named best new talent for the other important Italian jazz prize, TOP JAZZ, by Musica Jazz magazine.

 In 2022 she is announced twelfth between 20 best ever italian bassists on Rockit magazine.

 She has worked with Stefano Bollani, Gianluca Petrella, Roberto Gatto, Maurizio Giammarco, Mirko Guerrini, Israel Varela, and Luca Aquino.

+On summer 2023 she opened the Italian tour of Kim Gordon (Sonic Youth bassist).

 She is the sister of photographer Michele Palazzi.